-The measure of success is the number of cases collected from the manual referrals, such as CSLN, FIDM, etc.
+The measure of success is the number of cases collected from the children receive the support in the month when it is due.

-Distribution of regular and timely child support so that children receive the support in the month when it is due.
+OBJECTIVE 5: Distribution of regular and timely child support so that support collections "distributed" in a timely manner.

-Performance Measure 1: The proportion of current child support collections "distributed" in a timely manner.
+Performance Measure 1: The proportion of current child

-The Statewide Disbursement Branch (SDB) to solicit input from staff on actions that cause problems and potential solutions.
+Action Plan: The Statewide Disbursement Branch (SDB) to solicit input from staff on actions that cause problems and potential solutions.